-I am looking forward to making your journey at CDU and COSH a great one.
-At COSH we are dedicated to providing you with programs and courses that will enhance your training as you continue your studies in health professions education.
 Here at CDU and COSH, you will be able to learn many ways of thinking about health, prevention and wellness.
-With our programs and degrees, you can make a difference in your community.
-You will be transformed in your critical thinking and your understanding of the best ways to think about health, healthcare, and health access - and most important, learning to think about health in a just way, a way that makes it possible for everyone in our community to have the chance in life to be healthy and well.
-I invite you to be that emerging leader in our community.
+With our programs and degrees, you can make a difference in your community more than ever before.
+You will be transformed in your critical thinking and in your understanding of the best ways to think about health, healthcare, and health access.
+Most importantly, you will learn to think about health in a just way, a way that makes it possible for everyone in our community who is suffering from COVID-19 and its consequences to have the chance to fight the epidemic and find ways to restore health and wellness in spite of our life circumstances.
+At this remarkable time in history, I invite you to be that kind of emerging leader in our community.

-When you enroll and embark on an academic year here at CDU and at COSH, you have embarked on a new stage in your life's journey where you will build a better tomorrow for yourself, your community and the world we live in.
-You will experience our mission as you engage in the education, research and service that prepare you to transform health in underserved communities.
+When you embark on an academic year here at CDU and COSH, you have entered a new stage in your life's journey where you can build a better tomorrow for yourself, your community and the world we live in.
+It is an opportunity to work for a better life in spite of what we have experienced during the pandemic.
+You will share our mission for today and for tomorrow as you engage in the education, research and service that prepare you to transform health in underresourced communities.